 When we first began creating them in 1995, no suitable multimedia development program existed, so we used Visual C++ which had to work within the constraints of 16 bit Windows 3.
 They had to be small and incredibly efficient to work on the PCs available at the time.

-The OCG Christmas Screensavers are publicly available for download below as zip files.
+The OCG Christmas Screensavers are publicly and freely available for download below as zip files.

 Things to note about the OCG Christmas screensavers: